onaraighl/waveFlume/README.md

 stored in a csv file available here (/data).
 The data has been postprocessed to extract the waveform.

-Postprocessing routines (using matlab) are available here.
+Postprocessing routines (using matlab) are available here (/model1 and /model2).